gerrili1996/gerrili1996.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a postdoctoral researcher in the [Department of Management Science and Engineering (MS&E)](https://msande.stanford.edu/) at [Stanford University](https://www.stanford.edu/), hosted by [Prof. Jose Blanchet](https://web.stanford.edu/~jblanche/).
+Currently, I am a postdoctoral researcher in [Department of Management Science and Engineering (MS&E)](https://msande.stanford.edu/) at [Stanford University](https://www.stanford.edu/), hosted by [Prof. Jose Blanchet](https://web.stanford.edu/~jblanche/).
 I am a member of the [Stanford Operations Research Group](https://or.stanford.edu/).